pacman82/odbc2parquet/README.md

 A command line tool to query an ODBC data source and write the result into a parquet file.

+* Low memory requirements.
+Only holds one batch at a time in memory.
+* Fast.
+Makes efficient use of ODBC bulk reads, to lower IO overhead.
+* Flexible.
+Query any ODBC data source you have a driver for.
+MySQL, MS SQL, Excel, ...

 ## Mapping of types

 The tool queries the ODBC Data source for type information and maps it to parquet type as such: